ssrp/SubSpectralNet/README.md

 ## Other Implementations

-If you are writing code for SubSpectralNets in any other framework, please let us know and we'll be happy to provide your link here.
+If you are writing code for SubSpectralNets in any other framework, please let us know and we'll be happy to share your link here.